What reading experts say:

 More Great Books to Read(click on a title to check for availability at the Library)

-- Use other fine motor skills such as cutting, drawing, scribbling, or using tweezers to sort items.
+- Give your child paint brushes and have them paint with water on the have them paint with water on the pavement, walls, or chalkboard.
+Use other fine motor skills such as cutting, drawing, scribbling, or using tweezers to sort items.
 These all help hand eye coordination and increase finger strength for writing mobility.